cybertec-postgresql/pgwatch/docs/preparing_databases.md

 (Distributed Consensus Store) to store it's state.
 Typically in such a setup the nodes come and go and also it should not matter who is currently the master.
-To make it easier to monitor such dynamic constellations pgwatch3 supports reading of cluster node info from all supported DCS-s (etcd, Zookeeper, Consul), but currently only for simpler cases with no security applied (which is actually the common case in a trusted environment).
+To make it easier to monitor such dynamic constellations pgwatch supports reading of cluster node info from all supported DCS-s (etcd, Zookeeper, Consul), but currently only for simpler cases with no security applied (which is actually the common case in a trusted environment).